Sawyers Bar Road: 12 miles of snaketrack using 1st gear in CA

-Sawyers Bar Road is a stunning road in the Klamath National Forest, in Northern California, USA.
-The drive includes a 3,713 feet drop in 12 miles of snaketrack, using 1st gear.
+Sawyers Bar Road is a stunning drive in the Klamath National Forest, in the US state of California.
+The drive features a 3,713ft drop in 12 miles of snaketrack, using 1st gear.
 Brakes are just not suitable for that long of an incline.
 One of the best rides in California, without a doubt.

 Road suggested by: William Hunt